RoxanneLeb/Habitat_Rarity/README.md

 Method used discribed in **Method.md**

-\- .r : script using mainly R language
+\- .r : script uses mainly R language

-\- .py : script using mainly GRASS
+\- .py : script uses mainly GRASS / python

 \- .txt : files used in the .r or .py scripts to sort data or execute command